 “I’d rather bust than rust” is the motto of the Barrhaven Scottish Old Boys Rugby Team; that and “the older we get the better we were”.

-The B.S.O.B’s the most senior contingent of the Barrhaven Scottish Rugby Football Club is comprised of players 35 years of age and above, who give it all on the pitch and who look to Pay it forward while passing it backwards.
+The B.S.O.B’s the most senior contingent of the Barrhaven Scottish RFC is comprised of players 35 years of age and above, who give it all on the pitch and who look to pay it forward while passing it backwards.

 The team was re-formed in 2012 and plays a full fixture schedule of games against teams from Ottawa, Brockville, Kingston, Belleville and beyond.